crypt0grapher/crypt0grapher/README.md

 Hey 👋 happy to see you here! <br>
 I'm Alex, the CTO of ISA Labs, loving to work with Algorithmic and High-Frequency Trading Systems, Machine Learning, and anything trending in DeFi and crypto: smart contracts, custom blockchains, React web apps, APIs, games, and high-load backends.
 Mostly Rust, Typescript, Python, and Solidity.
-MSc Applied Math and Stats, doing mostly advanced blockchain and trading systems.<be>
+MSc Applied Math and Stats.
+Delivering advanced blockchain and trading systems.<be>

 Among other things, I'm a huge fan of applied cryptography, λ functional, :- logic programming, and FreeBSD!<br>